 Meet the majestic lions!

 Monarto Safari Park is home to one of Australia’s largest lion prides.
 With three adult females, three adult males, six sub adult cubs (four female and three male) and four cubs born in August 2023 (three female and one male) the lion habitat is always a hive of activity!

-The lions have access to a huge open range exhibit and have an extensive enrichment collection including bowling balls, different sized barrels and ocean buoys.
+The lions have access to a huge open range habitat and have an extensive enrichment collection including bowling balls, different sized barrels and ocean buoys.
 As for their favourite treats… when you’re a hungry lion, everything is delicious!
-Each of our lions have their own distinct personality and characteristics but all share a love for a tasty treat of turkey pieces and basking in the sun under the shade of the trees in their habitat.
+Each of the lions has their own distinct personality and characteristics but all share a love for a tasty treat of turkey pieces and basking in the sun under the shade of the trees in their habitat.

 African Lions are native to sub-Saharan Africa and live in rich grasslands and light woodlands of eastern Africa to the more arid areas of the Kalahari Desert.